7469626F/arduino-based-obstacle-avoidance-with-ardupilot/README.md

 The used mavlink libraries don't suport softserial, this means that the flight controller has to be conected to a hardware serial port.
 Take this in consideration when you want to use a sensor that also requires a hardware serial port.

-Al that's left now is a stable power supply for the arduino and a ground wire in between the arduino and the flight controller.
+Al that's left now is a stable power supply for the arduino and a ground wire inbetween the arduino and the flight controller.

+# arduino setup

+First of all the script needs to be edited in order to match the used arduino model, sensors and configuration.

+step_1:

+Confirm that the sensor works with arduino.
+Hook the sensor up and test it out, most sensors come with a basic example script that tests the basic functions.
+This step makes integration and debugging a lot easier.

+step_2:

+Copy everything from the sensor example script to the relevant location in the blank script that is included with this project.

+Do this for all the sensors.

+step_3:

+Change the mavlink message so that it matches the sensors direction and useful range.

+step_4:

+Wire everything up and confirm that ardupilot receives the distances.